What is NAATI Accreditation and Recognition?

-This shows the ability to interpret in complicated, technical and sophisticated situations.
+This shows the ability to interpret in complicated, technical, and sophisticated situations.
 Conference interpreters work in situations where high-level negotiations are underway and at court proceedings.

-This sort of competence level is necessary when handling the more complex, technical and more sophisticated translations.
+This sort of competence level is necessary when handling the more complex, technical, and more sophisticated translations.
 Often an advanced translator will work on technical manuals, will translate research papers, conference documents, and work on documents related to higher-level negotiations and on documents related to court proceedings.

-This is the competence level necessary for undertaking translations of non-specialised information such as a birth certificate.
+This is the competence level necessary for undertaking translations of non-specialized information such as a birth certificate.
 A practitioner at this level could get a more professional level accreditation when ready to do so.